 That’s MK as in MK-Ultra, and it’s one of the few conspiracies that actually happened although, of course, it didn’t stay secret forever.
-The program began on April 13, 1953, which is why I bring it up today.
+The program began on April 13, 1953.
 It was exposed by the Church Committee in 1975, meaning it stayed a secret for 22 years.

 That committee was formed by the U.S. Senate precisely to investigate illegal activities by the CIA, like spying on U.S. citizens.
 MK-Ultra, though, was even darker than that.
 Its goal was nothing less than mind-control, and it had its roots in Nazi concentration camps and Japan’s infamous Unit 731.
 The CIA even worked with officers and torturers from both places.